Arrays in numpy: indexing, ufuncs, broadcasting#

 The Broadcasting Rule: in order to broadcast, the size of the trailing axes for both arrays in an operation must either be the same size or one of them must be one.

-For example, let’s multiply an array of shape(4, 3) with an array of shape (3) (both trailing axes are of length 3):
+For example, let’s add an array of shape(4, 3) to an array of shape (3) (both trailing axes are of length 3):

 a = np.array([[ 0, 0, 0],